Persons wishing to reside permanently in the United States will need an immigrant visa. The most common categories of Immigrant Visas are:

 Wildey, St. Michael

-Each applicant applying for an Immigrant Visa to the United States must complete the Application for the Immigrant Visa and Alien Registration (Form DS-260) in the Consular Electronic Application Center.
+Each Applicant immigrating to the United States of America must complete the Application for Immigrant Visa and Alien Registration Form DS-260 in the Consular Electronic Application Center replacing the DS-230.

 Diversity Visa Scammers Sending Fraudulent Emails and Letters